vortextemporum/DeepStream-Loves-Osc/readme.md

 I use Supercollider to parse incoming OSC data from DeepStream, and map this data to parameters of synths I create.
 Each number data DeepStream sends (x-y-width-height each object, frame number, number of people-cars etc.) are stored in control busses in real time, which can be processed and mapped to anything I created in Supercollider on the fly.
 This allows me to turn the movements of people and vehicles grabbed by my camera to sounds.

-I am working with a pre-trained model and config that comes with DeepStream examples.
-The model working in my modified app can only detect people, cars, bicycles and road signs.
-And I use a Logitech C920 webcam.

 ![schemadeeposc](https://gateway.pinata.cloud/ipfs/QmPoqJLG7D5ktt4DA4N6WVQFn3ykgVbK9aq1shuufNsR2k/Deepstream%20Python.png)

 ## Messages: